bastiaanterhorst/sauna-automation/README.md

 3. Through HACS, install the Shelly integration, to add the Shelly 1PM and temperature sensor.
 4. Through HACS, install the Hue Remotes Advanced integration, to be able to listen for button presses on the Hue Dimmer Switch.
 5. For ease of use, install the File Editor AddOn through the Supervisor.
 This will allow easy editing of the configuration files.
+6. Enable the [Homekit integration](https://www.home-assistant.io/integrations/homekit) to control your sauna using Siri and the Home app.
+If you have an Apple TV or HomePod you can then also control your sauna when you are away from your home wifi network.

 Then, to automate all of this, take a look at the two main config files: